 - 1. Significance and feasibility of the goals for the project and dissemination. - 2.
 Quality of the proposal, including overall organization, clarity, and thoroughness. - 3.
 Alignment with the aims of Scholarship of Teaching and Learning. - 4.
 Successful completion of previously awarded internal grant projects.

 G. Selection:

-A committee that includes the Director of Faculty Development, the Assistant Director of Faculty Development for Teaching and Learning, and a past recipient of the SoTL grant will evaluate proposals and award grants.
+A committee that includes the Associate Dean for Faculty Development, the Director of Teaching and Learning, and a past recipient of the SoTL grant will evaluate proposals and award grants.

 TEACHING CONFERENCE ATTENDANCE GRANT